treep78/js-reference-types-practice/README.md

 ## Bonus

 Think about adding Haymarket to the Green line.
 Try to find a solution for multiple intersections.
-Is there a way to decide is an answer is "correct"?
+Is there a way to decide if a particular solution is "correct"?

 This bonus is completely optional and does not have tests, yet.